Golf Tutorials

 Now we get to the heart of the matter.
 When you hear a result like "5 and 4," it's just a shorthand way of describing when the match officially ended.
 The rule is simple:

-a player becomes up more than there are left to play match is over.
+If a player becomes up more than there are holes left to play, the match is over.
 So, a result of "5 and 4" means that one player was 5 holes up with only 4 holes remaining.
 At that moment - standing on the 15th tee having completed the 14th hole (18 holes - 4 remaining = 14 holes played) - the match is mathematically over.
 Even if the trailing player won every single remaining hole, they could only win back 4 holes, but they are 5 holes behind.
 They can't possibly close the gap.
 It's a knockout.

 Example 1: The "2 and 1" Victory